Miguel-Lima/trybe.exercicios/front-end/README.md

-# Adicionando conteúdo aleatório como teste
+# Loading

+# Bloco relacionado a Front-End